landonb/dubs_style_guard/README.rst

 implements.
 Perhaps, over a decade ago when I originally wrote this plugin, Vim didn't read the modeline?
 I don't recall.)

-This plugin also searches up the directory hierarchy for a special modeline file, ``.dubs_style.vim``, that can contain a list of filetypes and modelines.
-So you can easily define the style for different projects and for different filetypes within projects.

-- See the example ``.dubs_style.vim`` modeline file in the same directory as this README.

 Note, however, that there are better style rule solutions.

 - The author prefers the *EditorConfig* plugin, described next, to